georgian-io-archive/foreshadow/.github/pull_request_template.md

 <!--
 Thanks you for taking the time to submit a pull request!
-Please take a look at some guideliens before submitting a pull request: https://github.com/georgianpartners/foreshadow/blob/development/doc/contrib.rst
+Please take a look at some guidelines before submitting a pull request: https://github.com/georgianpartners/foreshadow/blob/development/doc/contrib.rst
 -->

 ### Related Issue